uncomfyhalomacro/uncomfyhalomacro.pl/content/scripts/_index.md

 +++
-title = "A Gist of Useful Scripts" sort_by = "date" insert_anchor_links = "right"
+title = "a gist of useful scripts" sort_by = "date" insert_anchor_links = "right"
 +++